MBA in International Business

 Entry Requirements

-For further information please contact a member of the Admissions Team.
+For further information, please get in touch with a member of the Admissions Team.

 How to Apply

-Once we receive your application a member of our Admissions Team will be in contact with you to outline the documents required to process your application.
+Once we receive your application, a member of our Admissions Team will contact you to outline the documents required to process it.

 For direct entry on to the MBA Programme you are required to complete a Competency Report as part of your application.
 Please see here for further information.